george-hawkins/basic-gfm-jekyll/README.md

 ## Jekyll

-GitHub uses a static site generator called [Jekyll](http://jekyllrb.com/) that converts various formats, such as `.md`, into HTML and also supports a templating engine called [Liquid](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).
+GitHub uses a static site generator called [Jekyll](http://jekyllrb.com/) that converts various formats, such as `.md`, into HTML.
+Jekyll also supports a templating engine called [Liquid](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).

 `_config.xml` etc. along with front matter drive how the Jekyll engine will render `.md` files into the HTML content served via github.io.

-Jekyll supports various Markdown processors, the one that handles `.md` in the way that GitHub does is called [Redcarpet](https://github.com/vmg/redcarpet/).
+Jekyll supports various Markdown processors, the one that handles `.md` files in the way that GitHub does is called [Redcarpet](https://github.com/vmg/redcarpet/).

 ## Boilerplate